 The first section of this form is Details, where you enter in the offer’s basic information.
 Fill in each field to the best of your ability; you can always change these values after the offer is created.

 General Offer Information

-Advertiser: This is the advertiser for this offer, form the list of advertisers defined in your network.
+Advertiser: This is the advertiser for this offer, from the list of advertisers defined in your network.
 If you haven’t set up any advertisers yet, leave this blank.
 You can edit the offer later to set the advertiser.

 Name: This is the name of the product for this offer.
 Give your offer a clear name that your partners will understand.
 Some clients include other information here, such as operating system or device type, target countries and regions, or file size.